nodemcu/nodemcu-firmware/docs/en/modules/struct.md

 This module offers basic facilities to convert Lua values to and from C structs.
 Its main functions are `struct.pack`, which packs multiple Lua values into a struct-like string; and `struct.unpack`, which unpacks multiple Lua values from a given struct-like string.

 The first argument to both functions is a *format string*, which describes the layout of the structure.
-The format string is a sequence of conversion elements, which respect the current endianess and the current alignment requirements.
-Initially, the current endianess is the machine's native endianness and the current alignment requirement is 1 (meaning no alignment at all).
+The format string is a sequence of conversion elements, which respect the current endianness and the current alignment requirements.
+Initially, the current endianness is the machine's native endianness and the current alignment requirement is 1 (meaning no alignment at all).
 You can change these settings with appropriate directives in the format string.

 Note that the float and double conversions are only available with a floating point NodeMCU build.